EllenB/better-geo-python/chapters/01_set_up.md

 Rather than using **conda install**, we can use **mamba install**.
 The reason for doing so is that sometimes using "conda install" can take a long time to resolve dependencies, so we use **mamba install** instead.

-First, we need to install mamba itself in the conda environment using the following command:
+First, we need to install mamba itself in the conda environment using the following command.
+Also, we are using a channel to do so.
+In Anaconda, there are "channels" which are places where packages are stored.
+One important channel is the conda-forge channel which we will use the install the **mamba** package:

 ```
 conda install -c conda-forge mamba